 Compare economics, not ideology.
 Digital and face-to-face do different jobs.
 Both can be profitable.
 Both can be wasteful.

 Monthly giving now accounts for 31% of all online revenue and grew 5% in 2024 while one-time giving was flat.
-Recurring donors are 5.4 times more valuable than one-time givers globally.
+Recurring donors are 5.4 times more valuable than one-time givers according to Classy’s 2018 State of Modern Philanthropy — a multiplier that more recent platform data suggests may be even higher.
 Face-to-face acquires more monthly donors than any other channel — 56% of all new recurring donors come through F2F and canvassing.
 Face-to-face is a strong way to diversify fundraising when you can govern quality and retention and you can measure cohorts.
+For organizations ready to model LTV and revenue projections across their full sustainer portfolio — not just F2F cohorts — LFG Group's monthly giving revenue modeling framework extends the analysis across all acquisition channels.

 This work is operational: